Tata Technologies IPO Date, Review, Price, Allotment, Analysis 2023 –

 Tata Technologies IPO Details: Tata Technologies IPO date isn’t fastened but, the IPO is to hit the marketplace quickly because the company filed the DRHP with SEBI.
-Tata Technologies IPO to lift round ₹[.] crores by means of IPO that accommodates be offering on the market as much as 95,708,984 fairness stocks of ₹2 every.
-The Offer for Sales is composed of as much as 81.13 million fairness stocks by way of Tata Motors, as much as 9.72 million fairness stocks by way of Alpha TC Holdings Pte and as much as 4.86 million fairness stocks by way of Tata Capital Growth Fund I. The retail quota is 35%, QIB is 50%, and HNI is 15%.
+Tata Technologies IPO to boost round ₹[.] crores by the use of IPO that contains be offering on the market as much as 95,708,984 fairness stocks of ₹2 each and every.
+The Offer for Sales is composed of as much as 81.13 million fairness stocks via Tata Motors, as much as 9.72 million fairness stocks via Alpha TC Holdings Pte and as much as 4.86 million fairness stocks via Tata Capital Growth Fund I. The retail quota is 35%, QIB is 50%, and HNI is 15%.

 Tata Motors’ arm Tata Technologies IPO would be the first Tata Group IPO since 2004 when the TCS IPO hit the marketplace.
 As consistent with the present information Tata Motors holds a 74.69% stake, Alpha TC Holdings Pte has a 7.26% stake, and Tata Capital Growth Fund I has a three.63% stake in Tata Technologies.

-Tata Technologies Limited is a Tata Group of businesses that gives services and products in engineering and design, product lifecycle control, production, product construction, and IT provider control.
-They cater to the industries like automobile, and aerospace unique apparatus producers and their providers.
-They are energetic within the nations like North America, Europe, the Middle East, and the Asia Pacific.
+Tata Technologies Limited is a Tata Group of businesses that gives products and services in engineering and design, product lifecycle control, production, product building, and IT carrier control.
+They cater to the industries like car, and aerospace authentic apparatus producers and their providers.
+They are energetic within the international locations like North America, Europe, the Middle East, and the Asia Pacific.

-Tata Technologies is the fifteenth greatest IT corporate within the Fortune India Infotech Industry score.
-They perform from 25 nations that come with paintings drive of greater than 11000 workers, and round 4000 execs international.
+Tata Technologies is the fifteenth greatest IT corporate within the Fortune India Infotech Industry rating.
+They function from 25 international locations that come with paintings drive of greater than 11000 staff, and round 4000 pros international.
 The corporate is headquartered in Pune, and regionals are headquartered in the United States.

 Tata Technologies unlisted stocks is buying and selling within the vary of ₹800 to ₹900 face worth of ₹2.